Skip to content ↓

 Year 9 – 44

-This represents 21.6% of the total number of learners at Coombe Dean School.
-This figure is very slightly below the national average across all schools which is 23.8%.
+This represents 20% of the total number of Year 7-11 learners at Coombe Dean School.
+This figure is slightly below the national average across all schools which is 23.8%.

-The total Pupil Premium funding allocated to Coombe Dean School for the academic year 2023/24 is approximately £235,000.
-Further detail of this can be found within out Pupil Premium Strategy document below.
+The total Pupil Premium funding allocated to Coombe Dean School for the academic year 2025/26 is approximately £190,000.
+Further detail of this can be found within our Pupil Premium Strategy document below.
+Please note that the Pupil Premium Strategy document for the academic year is due to be published in December 2025.
+You can, however, access the Pupil Premium Strategy Document from 2024/25 below.

 1. Attendance